-All regulators and other authorities responsible for system operation implement some kind of conformity assessment system (CAS).
+All regulators and other authorities responsible for the proper operation of a system implement some kind of conformity assessment system (CAS).
 Typically these systems follow ISO guidelines, making appropriate modifications for the needs of the agency, industry and technology being dealt with.
-This article begins by reviewing the elements common to conformity assessment systems.
-It then explores application of CAS to dynamic, adaptive spectrum management systems, particularly policy-based adaptive radio (PBAR) systems.1
+This paper begins by reviewing the elements of a conformity assessment system for dynamic, adaptive radio systems, particularly policy-based adaptive radio (PBAR) systems.1

-After a general outline of a CAS is described the similarities and differences between current systems and a CAS for PBAR are reviewed, and challenges are identified.
+After a general outline of a CAS is described the similarities and differences between current systems and a CAS for PBAR are reviewed and challenges are identified.

 Where appropriate, use of existing methods is assumed.
-The discussion here will highlight areas that are new or relatively unique, and particularly those where fundamental shifts in approach may be required to implement a successful system.
+The discussion here will highlight areas that are new or relatively unique and particularly those where fundamental shifts in approach may be required to implement a successful system.